Harvesting Rainwater: A Sustainable Solution For Any Home

 Underground Cement Cistern Captures Rainwater

 A 20-ft deep cement cistern was already here when we built our house.
 So we decided to put it to good use!
+Rainwater from our home’s roof is sent through one of the downspouts and an underground pipe into the cistern.

 Underground cement 20-ft deep cistern.
 See the three different rainwater catchment systems that work best for our homestead.
 We irrigate our gardens 100% with captured rainwater #TexasHomesteader

-Inexpensive 55-Gallon Food-Safe Rain Barrel
+Inexpensive 55-Gallon Rain Barrel

 Our outdoor living area, galvanized troughs with dual-purpose edible landscape. #TexasHomesteader

-One of our backyard rainwater catchment systems is just an inexpensive 55-gallon barrel that has an inlet from a downspout and a spigot for a water hose.
+The barrel has an inlet for a downspout and a spigot for a water hose.
+We set it up on cinder blocks for gravity-feed ease.

 55-gallon food-safe barrel with spigot.
 See the three different rainwater catchment systems that work best for our homestead.
 We irrigate our gardens 100% with captured rainwater #TexasHomesteader